unuspay/widgets/README.md

 npm install @depay/widgets --save
 ```

-and load the DePayWidgets package wherever you need it:
+and load the UnusPayWidgets package wherever you need it:

 ```
-import DePayWidgets from '@depay/widgets'
+import UnusPayWidgets from '@depay/widgets'
 ```

 Make sure you install DePay widgets peer dependencies, too, in case your project does not have them installed already: